LArSoft/larsoft.github.io/testwiki/Code_analysis_process_and_tools.md

 > -   In general, such reviews are left to the experiments, and are not considered in this document

-Although a single "code analysis" may include more than one of the above, each additional type may require added preparatory work, experts and time during the meeting.
+Although a single “code analysis” may include more than one of the above, each additional type may require added preparatory work, experts and time during the meeting.

 A light-weight process focused on a single type at a time - the specific type agreed upon in advance.

-## Conduct of the code analysis[¶](#Conduct-of-the-code-analysis){.wiki-anchor} {#conduct-of-the-code-analysis .wiki-class-count}
+## Conduct of the code analysis<a href="#Conduct-of-the-code-analysis" class="wiki-anchor">¶</a>

 Code analysis meetings are initiated on a request from any of the following:

 -   The code author(s)
 -   An experiment representative
 -   The core LArSoft team
--   A standing LArSoft policy (e.g., for each "pull request" equivalent)
+-   A standing LArSoft policy (e.g., for each “pull request” equivalent)

 The type of code analysis and the scope of code involved are decided at the time of the request in consultation with the requestor, the author, and the core LArSoft team.
 Whenever possible, the specific charge, code analysis objectives and any metrics of success are defined and agreed upon at this time.